U.S. judge sets April 21 deadline for VW diesel fix

-Breyer, VW and regulators all said at Thursday's hearing in San Francisco that progress has been made in intensive negotiations, but issues remain and no settlement has been reached.
+Breyer, VW and regulators all said at Thursday's hearing in San Francisco that progress has been made in intensive negotiations, but issues remain and no settlement has been reached yet.

-Breyer, who is overseeing more than 500 civil lawsuits, said "a concrete and detailed proposal for getting the polluting cars fixed or off the road" must be made by April 21 or he may move forward with a trial.

-A settlement could involve fixing some or all of the roughly 580,000 U.S. vehicles or payments to consumers through buybacks and other options, Breyer said.
+The remedy could involve fixing the roughly 580,000 U.S. vehicles or buybacks and other options, Breyer said.

 He did not elaborate, but one central issue is whether the EPA would accept a fix that does not completely address excess on-road emissions.